IhwanID/CryptoList/README.md

 - [x] Pull to refresh from the Toplist
 - [x] Show the correct ticker color
 - [x] Handle network errors

+## Solution:
+- Using URLSession for load data coin and news
+- Using URLSessionWebSocketTask for load live price updates from Websocket

+## What else you could have done with more time:
+- Proper Unit Testing & Good Code Coverage (in research)
+- Unit Testing for WebSocket layer (in research)
+- Generic in Unit Testing (Reusable Testing)
+- Modularize Networking Layer to Static Framework (Agnostic Target)